Digital Marketing Glossary: The Ultimate Guide

 Audience:

-The group of specific people brands targets with marketing.
+The group of specific people brands target with marketing.

 B